Italy expects to revive valuable Libya contracts

 "I've personally signed an agreement -- they are general understandings -- on cooperation between the Italian government and the provisional Libyan government, which will become the new government of Libya," he said.

-A 2008 friendship treaty signed between the two nations that includes a $5 billion reparations deal for colonial rule and a plan for Italian companies to build a major highway will also be revived, he said.
+A 2008 friendship treaty signed between the two nations that includes a $5 billion (3 billion pounds) reparations deal for colonial rule and a plan for Italian companies to build a major highway will also be revived, he said.
 It was suspended when the conflict began.

 Prime Minister Silvio Berlusconi could meet Libyan rebel leader Mahmoud Jibril in Italy as early as Wednesday or on Thursday, Frattini said.